lLeshii/LabmanApp/README.md

       }
   '''

-  * ### To export data from the application, hold down the button with the icon in the groups tab. a dialog box with buttons will appear. click on the learn json button to export the json file of all students and the import csv button to export the csv file of all students.
+  * ### To export data from the application, hold down the button with the icon in the Groups tab.
+A dialog box with buttons will appear.
+Click on the learn json button to export the json file of all students and the import csv button to export the csv file of all students.
 ![photo_5348111539636387955_y (2) (2)](https://user-images.githubusercontent.com/78792353/195461092-b3a79c01-706a-4b42-bae6-33175038d96b.jpg)